Laser wheel alignment

 Why wheel alignment is important

-You might experience wheel tracking issues if you've accidentally hit a kerb, driven into a pothole, or if your steering or suspension parts are wearing out.
+You might experience wheel tracking issues if you've accidentally hit a kerb, have driven into a pothole, or if your steering or suspension parts are wearing out.
 It’s a good idea to have your wheel alignment checked at least once a year to ensure you’re getting the best performance from your tyres.

 Image representing the content

-Everything you need to know about laser wheel alignment.
+Everything you need to know.

 What is checked during laser wheel alignment?